ChristianPreusser/Seacoast/README.md

 ## Editing the file

-Its a markdown file in this repository: First steps and fists
+Its a markdown file in this repository